fh-erfurt/git-basics/README.md

 # git-basics

-## Level 2: Staging and Remotes
+## Level 3: Cloning and Branching

-### Differences
+### Cloning

 Q1.
-Show differneces for all not staged files
+Clone remote repo into current dir

 `$ ...`

 Q2.
-Show differneces for all staged files
+Clone remote repo into a subfolder

 `$ ...`

-Q3.
-Rest an individual file to the last commit

-`$ ...`

-Q4.
-Reset an individual file to the last change

-`$ ...`

-### Learn how to reset changes before push
+### Branching

 Q5.
-Undo the last commit and put changes into staging area
+Create a branch

 `$ ...`

 Q6.
-Undo the last commit and delete all changes
+Checkout a branch

 `$ ...`

 Q7.
-Undo the last two commits
+Create a branch and switch a branch in same command

 `$ ...`

-### Modifing a commit

 Q8.
-Add a file to the last commit with a new commit message
+Switch to master branch

 `$ ...`
-`$ ...`

-### Sharing

 Q9.
-View remote repositories
+Merge a feature branch

 `$ ...`

 Q10.
-Create a repo and GitHub and add it as remote
+Delete a branch

 `$ ...`

 Q11.
-Remove the remote repo and add it again ;-)
+Push a local branch

 `$ ...`

 Q12.
-Push your branch to the remote repository
+Push your branch to the remote repository and delete the remote branch

+`$ ...`

+Q13.
+Show your current branch and all branches

+`$ ...`
 `$ ...`